threefoldfoundation/books/content/mytwin/skills/extra/chat.md

     end
 ```

-The chat functionality allows most (if not all) of the standard functionalities known from many centralized platforms:
+The chat functionality allows most (if not all) of the standard functionality know from many centralized platforms:
 - send text message
 - send voice message
 - message reply